-The OIP also stated, that SAWA components and connections external to protected buildings have been protected against the screened-in hazards of Order EA-12-049 for the station.
+The OIP further stated that SAWA components and connections external to protected buildings have been protected against the screened-in hazards of Order EA-12-049 for the station.
 Regarding component qualifications, the OIP stated that the SAWA permanently installed equipment shall meet the same qualifications as for the wetwell operation during severe accident conditions.
 Temporary and portable equipment shall be qualified and stored to the same requirements as FLEX equipment as specified in NEI 12-06.

-The NRC staff reviewed the equipment locations, controls, and instrumentation that are described for SAWA monitoring and control against the guidance in Appendix I to NEI 13-02, Revision 1 and, confirmed that it is consistent.
-This appears to be in accordance with NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01, pending satisfactory resolution of open items, as an acceptable means for implementing applicable requirements of Order EA-13-109.
+The NRC staff reviewed the equipment locations, controls, and instrumentation that are described for SAWA monitoring and control against the guidance in Appendix I to NEI 13-02, Revision 1 and determined, pending satisfactory resolution of the open item, appears to be in accordance with the guidance found in NEI 13-02, Revision 1, endorsed, in part, by JLD- ISG- 2015-01 as an acceptable means for implementing applicable requirements of Order EA- 13- 109.